Flights from Australia

 Flights to New Zealand from Australia

-At the moment, 9 airports in Australia are directly connected to 6 destinations in New Zealand.
-Altogether, there are 27 direct routes to New Zealand, operated by 8 airlines, 2 of which are low-cost airlines: Jetstar and Virgin Australia.
+At the moment, 10 airports in Australia are directly connected to 6 destinations in New Zealand.
+In total there are 28 non-stop routes to New Zealand, operated by 9 airlines, 2 of which are low-cost airlines: Jetstar and Virgin Australia.

 Australia to New Zealand with a stopover